-Realistic pro 2042 radio scanner review, I bought this scanner 1st time around when I was 14 years old I got it for Christmas and had it for a couple of years when you could listen to the
+Realistic pro 2042 radio scanner review, I bought this scanner 1st time around when I was 14 years old, I got it for Christmas and had it for a couple of years back when you could listen to the

-police years ago, I then sold the base scanner because once the police went over to tetra it kind of became redundant!
+police all those years ago, I then sold the base scanner because once the police went over to tetra it kind of became redundant!

 Realistic pro 2042 for about £60!
 I was very happy to get one for this price as I remember that all those years ago it was considerably more!
 When I opened the box I was really pleased to find the scanner in perfect condition, it had a couple of minor scratches but overall I was very happy with it!
 The radio scanner really has a good look and feel to it, seems very well made and the display

 lights up a nice yellow colour.
 It has 1,000 channel memories to store all your frequencies in and I really would struggle to fill even a third of the channels especially today as there isn’t as much going on!

 The memory channels are split into banks so it is really easy to manage and I found the scanner very easy to program, it did not come with a manual but I got one of the internet for free but I was surprised how simple it is to use without needing to read the manual too much.
 The back of the realistic pro 2042 has a tape out connector so you can connect to a tape recorder and has a socket to plug-in an external speaker as the in built one isn’t very good, the scanner also has an attenuation switch but I never found I needed to change it.
 There is of course an antenna socket to fit a BNC connector I did buy a converter from the BNC to PL259 so I could use my sharmans 2m/70cms antenna that I have on the roof.